OC

 openclaw airlock consent

-This calls GET /v1/consent/status, triggers a push to the Airlock mobile app, and polls about every 5 seconds for up to 5 minutes until approved.
+This calls GET /v1/consent/status, triggers a push to the Mobile Approver, and polls about every 5 seconds for up to 5 minutes until approved.

 6. Pair the enforcer

-After consent is granted, pair with the mobile app:
+After consent is granted, pair with the Mobile Approver:

 openclaw airlock pair